Download the latest stable release of

 Slicer doesn't seem to be able to export the model in VRML format.

-Slicer has tools for many other tasks, including image filtering, registration and quantification, and specialized applications like image-guided therapy and endoscopy.
+Slicer has tools for many other tasks, including image filtering, registration and quantification, mesh generation, and specialized applications like image-guided therapy and endoscopy.
 These tools are ‘for research purposes only’ and have not been approved for clinical use.